Worth syndrome: Diagnosis

-Treatment
+Diagnosis of Worth syndrome can be performed by dual-energy X-ray absorptiometry (DEXA) scan, which measures bone density using X-rays, along with measurement of serum alkaline phosphatase to rule out Van Buchem's disease.
+Confirmation of LRP5 mutation can be done via genetic testing.

 History

 The condition was first reported by H. M. Worth in 1966.
 In 1977, two doctors, R.J.
 Gorlin and L. Glass, distinguished the syndrome from van Buchem disease.
 In 1987 a group of Spanish doctors pointed out that the condition may not be benign, and may sometimes cause nerve damage.